Grizzlies beat Pelicans 115-110, secure play-in spot - WHIZ News

 The Pelicans erased a halftime deficit by shooting 50% in the first six minutes of the third quarter.
 Memphis missed all but one of its first 10 shots in the frame.

+“We definitely had our struggles,” Memphis coach Taylor Jenkins said.
+“They pushed it on us, especially in that third quarter.
+I thought we had a ton of great looks.
+Tough time to kind of go ice cold.”

-Morant, who struggled from the floor, scored eight straight points to bring Memphis within 88-86 entering the fourth.
+Morant, who struggled from the floor, scored eight straight points, including a pair of 3-pointers to bring Memphis within 88-86 entering the fourth.

 TIP-INS